canonical/checkbox/checkbox-ng/docs/launcher-tutorial.rst

 Beginning of the manifest section.

-Each variable present in the ``manifest`` section will be used a a preset value for the system manifest, taking precedence over the disk cache.
+Each variable present in the ``manifest`` section will be used as a preset value for the system manifest, taking precedence over the disk cache.

 Example: